Upper Eyelid Surgery

 How long do results last?

-The results of an upper blepharoplasty can last up to seven years.
+The results of an upper blepharoplasty can last up to 10-15 years.
 A lower blepharoplasty rarely needs to be done again.
 That said, the body continues to go through the natural aging process, which means the eyes will continue to age.

 Are there any potential risks or complications I should be aware of?